Does Using a Sauna Cause Tan? (Myths via Facts)

 Can you tan in a sauna?

-The answer is no—saunas do not allow for tanning.
+Saunas do not allow for tanning.
 UV rays are required to promote the synthesis of melanin in the skin and result in sunburn, however they are not emitted from spas.
 Saunas don’t brown your skin like sunbeds or the sun does; instead, they help relax muscles and encourage sweating.

 Can you get a tan from an infrared sauna?

 No, using an infrared sauna won’t give you a tan.
 Utilizing infrared light instead of UV radiation, which is required to initiate the creation of melanin and cause sunburn, infrared spas heat the body directly.
-Consequently, using an infrared bath won’t cause your skin to tan, even though you may feel hot and sweaty.
+Using an infrared bath won’t cause your skin to tan, even though you may feel hot and sweaty.

 Saunas Affect the Skin